maolro/raldamain/en/rules/ranks/Weapons/ranged.md

 - <u>Composite</u>: The bow requires great strength to be drawn but it will increase the power of arrows fired.
 You need to have STR 3 or more to use a compound bow but it will deal increase its damage to 1d10 and its range by 15 feet.
 The base damage of a compound bow increases with to your STR stat as if it were a melee weapon.
 - <u>Short</u>: The bow is small and very easy to draw.
 You reduce your base damage to 1d6 but you will not suffer penalties for shooting from a mount or in a moving vehicle.
 At rank IV you will gain the ability Reposition.
+- <u>Crossbow</u>: Instead of longbows you are proficient using more precise but cumbersome crossbows.
+A crossbow increasees its base damage to 1d10 and it will be able to ignore an additional point of your target's defense whenever you use precise shot.
+These weapons are also harder to reload, requiring you to spend a full-round action recharging it before being able to fire again.
+At rank II you gain fast reload instead of quick attack.